Coping Skills

 August 31, 2015

-Chronic pain is defined as an unpleasant sensory and emotional experience associated with actual or potential tissue damage.
-Unlike short-term (acute) pain, chronic pain can last for months or even years and can be present without a clear cause.
-It is estimated that 20 per cent of Australians live with […]
+What Is Chronic Pain?
+Chronic pain is defined as an ongoing sensory and emotional experience associated with actual or potential tissue damage.
+Unlike acute pain, which is temporary and short-term, chronic pain can persist for months or even years—and in some cases, without a clear ongoing physical cause.
+For many […]

 August 17, 2015